Is COVID Revealing a CMBS Virus?

 Date Written: August 10, 2020

-Commercial loan valuations crucially depend on accurate loan income, but we find that underwritten income is commonly overstated when compared to actual property income.
-Consistent with these differences being purposeful, income overstatement varies widely and consistently across originators, is priced by originators, predictable ex-ante, and accompanied by clear inflation of past financials.
-Income overstatement is highly predictive of pre- and COVID-period loan distress, even after controlling for loan characteristics and geographic and time fixed effects.
-We document appraisal aggressiveness and abnormally low capitalization rates that are also related to current distress.
-Overall, aggressive CMBS underwriting practices appear to be revealing themselves in the current crisis.
+Commercial loan valuations crucially depend on accurate loan income, but underwritten income on CMBS loans is commonly overstated when compared to actual property income.
+Consistent with these differences being purposeful, income overstatement in 2013 to 2019 CMBS deals varies widely and persistently across originators, is priced by originators, predictable ex-ante, and accompanied by inflation of past financials.
+Originator income overstatement is highly predictive of pre- and COVID-period loan distress.
+Appraisal and cap rate aggressiveness also predict current distress.
+Overall, recent market stresses seem to further verify the large systemic differences in underwriting standards across originators.

 Keywords: Commercial Mortgages, Commercial Mortgage Backed Securities, Income Overstatement